 2.1 miles, 166 feet elevation

-A swinging bridge over the Spokane River makes this an exciting outing for young ones, and the traverse is rewarded with large basalt outcroppings that appear to have been dropped down directly in the rushing waterway.
+A swinging bridge over the Spokane River makes Bowl and Pitcher an exciting outing for young ones, and the traverse is rewarded with large basalt outcroppings that appear to have been dropped down directly in the rushing waterway.
 Wander through the dry pine forest along the river bank, using trail #25 (with designated cardinal directions) to follow a short loop perfect for the whole family.
 A Discover Pass is required.
+While in Spokane, don’t miss the chance to get an up-close look at Spokane Falls with a gondola ride at Riverfront Park.

 Cascade Falls Trail